quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Intended use:

-- When sending an initial, the client logs this event with client_alpns set
+- When sending an initial, the client logs this event with `client_alpns` set
-- When receiving an initial with a supported alpn, the server logs this event with server_alpns set, client_alpns equalling the client-provided list, and chosen_alpn to the value it will send back to the client.
+- When receiving an initial with a supported alpn, the server logs this event with `server_alpns` set, `client_alpns` equalling the client-provided list, and chosen_alpn to the value it will send back to the client.
-- When receiving an initial with an alpn, the client logs this event with chosen_alpn to the received value.
+- When receiving an initial with an alpn, the client logs this event with `chosen_alpn` to the received value.
-- Alternatively, a client can choose to not log the first event, but wait for the receipt of the server initial to log this event with both client_alpns and chosen_alpn set.
+- Alternatively, a client can choose to not log the first event, but wait for the receipt of the server initial to log this event with both `client_alpns` and `chosen_alpn` set.

 ## parameters_set {#quic-parametersset}
 Importance: Core

-This event groups settings from several different sources (transport parameters, TLS ciphers, etc.) into a single event.
+The `parameters_set` event groups settings from several different sources (transport parameters, TLS ciphers, etc.) into a single event.
 This is done to minimize the amount of events and to decouple conceptual setting impacts from their underlying mechanism for easier high-level reasoning.

 All these settings are typically set once and never change.
 However, they are typically set at different times during the connection, so there will typically be several instances of this event with different fields set.

 Note that some settings have two variations (one set locally, one requested by the remote peer).
-This is reflected in the "owner" field.
+This is reflected in the `owner` field.
 As such, this field MUST be correct for all settings included a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.